Loading like a frame brain, flying like an aeroplane, feeling like a space break one more time tonight.

 One, Trump ripped up the nuclear deal before.

-Two, they killed Kassam uh Soleimani.
+Two, they killed Kassam Soleimani.

 So they're looking at it like, look, we can't trust you.

-You killed our top guy, and you know, obviously you guys are still attacking Gaza, right?
+And, you know, obviously you guys are still attacking Gaza, right?

 Because Iran, as you guys know, is the main backer for Hamas.

-They're They support Hamas, they support Hezbollah and Lebanon.
+They support Hezbollah and Lebanon.

-They support the Houthis in Yemen, uh, they support the Syrian military.
+They support the Syrian military.

-But as I discussed with you guys before, this is probably the best opportunity Israel's ever had to be able to take Iran out.
+But as I discussed with you guys before, this is probably the best opportunity Israel's ever had to be able to take Iran out because all the proxy powers that have supported Iran and been aligned with Iran in the acts of resistance have all been weakened.

-We understand that Lebanon has been significantly weakened with the patriot attack and the assassination of Hassan Rasrallah, as well as many of their top officials in Hezbollah.
+We understand that Lebanon has been significantly weakened with the Patriot attack and the assassination of Hassan Rasrallah, as well as many of their top officials in Hezbollah.

-We know that Bashar al Assad basically was ran out of Syria after Hezbollah and Israel negotiated a ceasefire.
+We know that Bashar Assad basically was ran out of Syria after Hezbollah and Israel negotiated a ceasefire.

-So if they ever do try to mount a resistance against Israel, which I doubt they will, but if they ever did try, they would be significantly weakened.
+So, if they ever do try to mount a resistance against Israel, which I doubt they will, but if they ever did try, they would be significantly weakened.

-Also, Israel strengthens the presence on the Golden Heights and was able to ensure um that basically these rebel forces that took over Syria don't necessarily intrude into Israel, right?
+Also, Israel strengthens the presence on the Golden Heights and was able to ensure that basically these rebel forces that took over Syria don't necessarily intrude into Israel, right?

 Now, this is all very important because Iran basically is between Iraq and a hard place.

-All of their allies have been weakened, and on top of that, we know that Russia is fighting their own war with uh Ukraine.
+All of their allies have been weakened, and on top of that, we know that Russia is fighting their own war with Ukraine.

-Um, and that is why they are desperately trying to get the United States involved in this conflict.
+And that is why they are desperately trying to get the United States involved in this conflict.

 Now, with that said, let me turn up the other camera.